Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 1: Create an AKS cluster

+In this exercise, we set up an Azure Kubernetes Service (AKS) cluster via the Azure portal.
+We create the AKS resource, configure basic settings such as subscription, resource group, cluster name, and region, and manage node pools by replacing the default with a new one configured with specific settings.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 2. On the Azure portal home page, select **+ Create a resource** **(1)**, in the search bar **Azure Kubernetes Service aks** **(2)** click enter, click on  **Create** **(3)** and select **Azure Kubernetes Service (AKS)** **(4)**.